 - Strain broth through a mesh strainer or cheesecloth.
 Discard bones and vegetables.

 You can add extra meaty pieces such as wings or legs.
 I often add leftover drippings or even leftover gravy to my stock.
-Roasting the bones and onions with a little bit of olive oil first will add extra flavor.
+Roasting the bones and onions with a little bit of olive oil first will add extra flavour.
 I cook this dish at 400° F for about 25 minutes.
 Nutritional value is an estimate only.
 The value will vary based on your ingredients.

 Amount of Per Serving: